LightningMods/Update-Blocker-Extreme-5.05/README.md

 A: you can install it here http://ps4exploits.darksoftware.xyz/5.05/Update-Blocker-Extreme/

 ## Credits
-1. Flatz
+* LightningModz for the Extreme Update Blocking
+* Flatz for the RW partition remounting
+* xerpi and idc for libftps4
-2. XVortex
+* XVortex for impr
-3. Sistro
+* Sistro for FW spoofing
-4. Joonie
+* Joonie for helping
+* CelesteBlue for the simple Update Blocking
-5. anyone else i forgot
+* anyone else I forgot

 .